This post is also available in: Deutsch (German)

 Even in the Winter, Mayo North is a beautiful destination with cosy pubs with open fires to thaw your feet and warm your heart.

 From some of the best surfing spots in Europe, to kayaking, stand up paddle boarding, deep sea angling, boat trips, golfing and fishing.
 Take on North Mayo’s outdoor challenges amidst a stunning backdrop of the Atlantic, mountains, rivers and lakes.
-This June will see the beginning of the Regatta Sea festival in Ballina with many more adventures in store for you to take on in 2015.
+From the Belderrig Bronze Man triathlon to the Céide Coast Half Marathon and lots more there will be many adventures in store for you to take on.

 Remarkably, Kilcummin is the landing point of General Humbert in 1798 and it’s not on the Wild Atlantic Way.
 We have included it here as our little secret.
 It’s also a popular surfing spot for the brave and well-seasoned surfer and is surrounded by a beautiful coastal drive and stunning back strand beaches.
 There is also a pub ‘Bessies bar’ where you can have a drink by the sea.
 Find the stunning Kilcummin Back Strand, one of Ireland’s most breath-taking secret beaches.

 The area is dotted with immensely impressive and perfectly preserved old monasteries and abbeys from Rosserk to Rathfran.
 If you like old buildings, visit Mayo North – it’s a haven of heritage and ancient spiritual sites.